BoundlessStudio/tribble-troubles/README.md

 # tribble-troubles

-A local-first API for working with Cloudflare-inspired sandboxes.
-The project exposes an HTTP interface that mirrors the command execution, file management, and lifecycle controls provided by Cloudflare's Sandbox SDK so that you can prototype integrations without deploying a Worker.
+An API façade for the Cloudflare Sandbox service.
+The project exposes an HTTP interface that forwards command execution, file management, and lifecycle controls to Cloudflare's managed Sandbox endpoints so that you can build and test integrations against the real service from your local environment.

 ## Features

-- Create and destroy isolated sandbox directories on demand.
+- Provision and destroy Cloudflare sandboxes on demand using your account credentials.
 - Execute commands inside each sandbox with timeouts and custom environment variables.
 - Read, write, and list files while preventing path traversal attacks.
-- Automatically prune sandboxes after a configurable TTL.
+- Delegate TTL enforcement to Cloudflare and manually trigger remote pruning when needed.
 - Ship with a TypeScript SDK (`Sandbox`, `SandboxManager`) for embedding the behaviour in other applications.